cnickels21/Learning-Journal/README.md

 Here I will be discussing the differences between a growth mindset and a fixed mindset, as well as how you can use the growth mindset to better yourself and your life on every level.
 Simply stated, the growth mindset is a perception of life that you can use to become the best version of yourself!

+More extensively, the difference between the growth mindset and the fixed mindset is how you respond to different aspects of your life, including;

+- Challenges
+- Obstacles
+- Effort
+- Criticism
+- Success of Others

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/cnickels21/Learning-Journal/edit/master/README.md) to maintain and preview the content for your website in Markdown files.